Verified July 2026 · Cited to primary sources

 Typical cost

 Clinic-supervised course pricing per peakedlabs.com/blog/bpc-157-cost-guide-2026.
-Gray-market vial pricing is not quoted here on purpose.
+We don't quote gray-market vial pricing on purpose.

 No legal supervised access route right now.

 BPC-157 has no compliant US route today while its compounding status is under FDA review.
-Vials sold "for research use only" are a gray-market fig-leaf, not a legal loophole — we don't link them.
+Vials sold "for research use only" are a gray-market fig-leaf, not a legal loophole, so we don't link them.
 If you pursue BPC-157, do it with a licensed clinician, and re-check its legal status first.

 Is BPC-157safe?
 Side effects & risks